unattended-backpack/petros/README.md

 If you opt to prepare your own attic server, you will need to bootstrap Petros with some available attic binaries.
 Instructions for bootstrapping are provided [here](./BOOTSTRAP.md).

+## Local Testing

+This repository is configured to support testing the release workflow locally using the `act` tool.
+There is a corresponding goal in the Makefile, and instructions for further management of secrets [here](./docs/WORKFLOW_TESTING.md).

 ## Regarding Vendored Nix Packages

 The Nix packages are vendored to keep us pinned to a specific version and to support overriding some default mirrors.
 At the time of creating this project, the GNU FTP mirrors [were being attacked](https://www.fsf.org/blogs/sysadmin/our-small-team-vs-millions-of-bots).
 We had to update the sources used for some dependencies to ensure that alternative mirrors were used.
 We encourage donating to the Free Software Foundation [here](https://my.fsf.org/donate).